ToolVS

 Is tRPC better than GraphQL?

 tRPC is better for its specific use case (TypeScript full-stack monorepos).
 GraphQL is better for its specific use case (flexible multi-client APIs).
-They are not direct competitors — the choice depends on your architecture and whether you need language-agnostic API contracts.
+They are not direct competitors — the choice depends on your architecture.

 Get our free SaaS Buyer's Guide (PDF)